 The Worst delays in Western Europe

 Ten years ago, Irish patients had quick access to the medicines they needed.
-Today, we have the worst access to new medicines in Western Europe.
-4 Thousands of patients are denied medicines that are widely available elsewhere in the EU.
+As of 2018, only 42% of new medicines are available to Irish patients, compared to countries like Germany, Austria and the UK where patients can access over 80% of new medicines.1 Thousands of Irish patients are denied medicines that are widely available elsewhere in the EU.

-Patients wait an average of 348 days and in some cases over 4 years for a drug to be approved for public funding.2,3 Some patients face the awful decision of paying a significant amount of money for treatments out of their own pocket or facing the difficult fact that they will not receive the latest, most effective treatments available.
+Patients wait an average of 486 days for a drug to be approved for public funding.1 Some patients face the awful decision of paying a significant amount of money for treatments out of their own pocket or facing the difficult fact that they will not receive the latest, most effective treatments available.

 Drug reimbursement in Ireland

 The path for new medicines to reach Irish patients is long.
 This process, sometimes called market access or reimbursement, is outlined here: